Wholesale Market Participation via Competitive DER Aggregation: Introduction

 {

 }

-\subsection{Paper organization and notations}
+\subsection{Paper Organization and Notations}

-In Sec.~\ref{sec:Framework}, we summarize the DER aggregation model and its main interactions.
-The problem of competitive DER aggregation is formulated in Sec.~\ref{sec:Retail} where we derive the optimal aggregation solution.
-Sec. \ref{sec:Whosale} and Sec.~\ref{sec:DERAinDSO} consider DERA's wholesale market participation and its bidding strategies in the distribution network access auction, respectively.
-Numerical simulations are presented in Sec. \ref{sec:CaseStudies}.
-Sketch proofs are relegated in the appendix.
+In $\S$\ref{sec:Framework}, we summarize the DER aggregation model and its main interactions.
+The problem of competitive DER aggregation is formulated in $\S$\ref{sec:Retail} where we derive the optimal aggregation solution. $\S$\ref{sec:Whosale} and $\S$\ref{sec:DERAinDSO} consider DERA's wholesale market participation and its bidding strategies in the distribution network access auction, respectively.
+Numerical simulations are presented in $\S$\ref{sec:CaseStudies}.
+Detailed mathematical proofs are in the appendix.